AdobeDocs/experience-manager-screens.en/help/user-guide/tagging.md

 ![manage tags assigments](assets/tagging/assign-tags-to-players.gif).

 >[!NOTE]
 >
-> A display or a player can have at max 100 tags.
-> At most 30 items can be tagged in one go.
+>At most 30 items can be tagged in one go.

 ## Filter by Tags {#filter-by-tags}